| |

 Bake

-Bake at 425°F for 22–27 minutes, or until the bagels are deep golden brown and glossy.
+Bake on a parchment-lined baking sheet at 425°F for 22–27 minutes, or until the bagels are deep golden brown and glossy.
 The crust should look beautifully crisp.

 Tips for Perfect Sourdough Bagels